patrick-5546/notes/docs/internship_prep/software/sw_questions.md

 # Software Questions

-I have listed some software technical questions that were asked in my interviews below.

 !!! warning "Disclaimer"
     My software-related interview experiences have largely come from interviews for hardware/embedded positions.
     If you have experience interviewing for software positions and want to contribute, feel free to contact me.

+I have listed some software technical questions that were asked in my interviews below.

-## Software questions from interviews for hardware/embedded positions
+## Software questions from hardware/embedded interviews

 - Multiply numbers up to 100 digits long
 - Alphabetically sort a string